 - Goods and Services Tax (GST)

-GST is an indirect tax which is levied upon the supply of goods and services.
-This tax was introduced on 1st July 2017.
-It has shifted major indirect taxes in India.
-Previously, different types of indirect taxes were paid to different tax authorities.
-But now all these taxes come under GST.
-The GST rates for various goods and services are varied between the range of 0% and 28%.
+GST is an indirect tax that is applied to the supply of goods and services.
+Before the introduction of the Goods and Services Tax on 1st July 2017, different types of indirect taxes were paid to different tax authorities.
+However, many of these taxes are now subsumed under GST.
+The GST rates for various goods and services vary between 0% and 28%.

 The GST is further divided into four categories – CGST (Central Goods and Services Tax), IGST (Integrated Goods and Services Tax), SGST (State Goods and Services Tax), and UTGST (Union Territory Goods and Services Tax).

-- The CGST is levied when the goods and services supply process happens within the same state (intrastate supplies).
+- CGST is levied on the supply of goods and services within the same state (intrastate supplies).

-- The IGST is levied for supplying goods and services between two or more states (interstate supplies).
+- IGST is levied on the supply of goods and services between two or more states (interstate supplies).

-- The SGST is levied and collected by the state government on the goods and services where the transaction takes place.
+- SGST is levied and collected by the state government on intrastate supplies of goods and services.

-- The UTGST is charged for the goods and services sold in the union territories and collected by the respective governments.
+- UTGST is charged on goods and services sold in Union Territories and collected by their respective governments.

 Read more: Types of GST in India: CGST, SGST and IGST